That dollar amount reflects a 15.7% increase from $10.2 billion in 2017.

 Below are exports from the Dominican Republic that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Dominican Republic’s goods trail Dominican importer spending on foreign products.

 The Dominican Republic incurred highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category.
-Red ink expanded most intensely for processed petroleum oils, petroleum gases and crude petroleum oil.
+Red ink flowed most intensely for petroleum gases, refined petroleum oils, crude oil and coal.

 Dominican Export Companies